KCGallagher/Schnakenberg_Sim/README.md

 This autocatalytic system is similar to a _'[Brusselator](https://en.wikipedia.org/wiki/Brusselator)'_, in which _B_ is instead formed from _A_ (at some rate _kA_ ).

+## Code Structure

+Running files have _'main'_ in the file name (such as `ode_main.py`), and can be used to run simulations of the system, based on functions defined in the other files.
+The functionality of each of these files is as follows:

+* `ode_main.py` - Solve time-dependant ODE model with no spatial dependance

+Further scripts are provided as Jupyter Notebooks (`.ipynb`) in the `Examples/` directory, and used to generate all figures in the `Images/` directory.

 ## References

 [1] Schnakenberg, J. (1979).
 Simple chemical reaction systems with limit cycle behaviour.
 In Journal of Theoretical Biology (Vol. 81, Issue 3, pp. 389–400).
 Elsevier BV. https://doi.org/10.1016/0022-5193(79)90042-0